yungyuc/nsdhw_22au/project/soulrrrrr/README.rst

 * Planning phase (6 weeks from 9/19 to 10/31):
 * Week 1 (10/31): Read C++ template programming and pybind11 docs.
-* Week 2 (11/7): Implement ColumnarArray infrastructure.
+* Week 2 (11/7): Read C++ template programming and pybind11 docs, try to write a little piece of code to understand them well.
-* Week 3 (11/14): Implement push_back, erase function.
+* Week 3 (11/14): Implement columnarArray imfrastructure.
-* Week 4 (11/21): Implement other useful functions mentioned in API description.
+* Week 4 (11/21): Implement push_back, erase function.
-* Week 5 (11/28): Finish unfinished things above.
+* Week 5 (11/28): Implement other useful functions mentioned in API description.
 * Week 6 (12/5): Implement python interface.
 * Week 7 (12/12): Integrate python tests.
 (Tests should be done once a new feature is added to the test.)